Melania Trump sues Daily Mail, blogger over 'defamatory' stories

 "Defendants’ actions are so egregious, malicious and harmful to Mrs. Trump that her damages are estimated at $150 million dollars," her lawyer's statement said.

 Trump, who now has her own jewelry line, was born in Slovenia and moved to the United States in the 1990s.
-She married Donald Trump, the Republican nominee for the Nov.
+She married Donald Trump, the Republican presidential nominee for the Nov.
 8 election, in 2005.

-(Additional reporting by Alana Wise; Editing by Leslie Adler and Peter Cooney)
+Additional reporting by Alana Wise; Editing by Leslie Adler, Peter Cooney and Bernard Orr